HPCE/hpce-2014-cw1/README.md

 E1 - Timing
 -----------

-_Before starting this, you may wish to look at [timing-background.md|timing-background.md]
+Before starting this, you may wish to look at [background-timing.md](background-timing.md).

 In the +timing directory, there is a very simple function called `function_time_simple`, which is